Shaping Better Experience for AMD Software

 Users also had trouble understanding certain features.
 Many settings used technical terminology or required knowledge that casual users didn’t have, which made it hard for them to know what each option did or how it would affect their system.

 Existing overlay mode had strong potential but wasn’t fully utilized or easily discoverable.
-Many users wanted quick, in-context access to performance insights without leaving their app or game, highlighting a clear opportunity to improve its visibility and usability.
+Many users wanted quick, in-context access to system insights without leaving their app or game, highlighting a clear opportunity to improve its visibility and usability.

 Around this time, the team introduced AMD Chat, a local AI assistant that helped users understand settings and troubleshoot issues.
-Seeing how easily people relied on it showed a clear opportunity to integrate it more deeply, allowing AMD Chat to support feature discovery and provide faster access to the tools users need.
+Seeing how easily people relied on it showed a clear opportunity to integrate AI more deeply, allowing AMD Chat to support feature discovery and provide faster access to the tools users need.

-Full View
+Full View (Default View)

 Overlay View